joeledwards/cogs-sensor-demo/README.md

 the Pi's 3.3v source (pin 1), return (ground) is pin 14, and the signal line is pin 22 (gpio 25).

 Driver-side door state (open/closed) is the second example.
-A magnetic field detection sensor determines if the door is closed or open base on the proximity of the door's magnet to the sensor.
+A coil-based magnet detection sensor determines if the door is closed or open base on the proximity of the door's magnet to the sensor.
 This device is also powered by the Pi's 3.3v source (pin 1), return (ground) is also pin 14, and the signal line is pin 32 (gpio 12).